IT Department Roles/Positions

 In a smaller company (say less than 100 employees that use computers), the amount of activity that requires CIO skills is very small (but still very important).
 As such, even if you have the budget for this salary you probably will not keep a highly qualified person engaged enough to keep them happy.

-Similarly, an IT Director activity level in the smaller company is most definitely not a full time function but also still very important when you need those skills.
+Similarly, an IT Director activity level in the smaller company is most definitely not a full-time function but also still very important when you need those skills.

 When it comes to the Network Administrator and/or Systems Engineer, the amount of activity for the smaller company is in direct proportion to a combination of the complexity of the server infrastructure and the quality of the systems management best practices employed.
-The more you have mission critical applications hosted in the cloud by a 3rd party vendor the less complex your internal systems become…so the need can vary from one company to the next.
+The more you have mission-critical applications hosted in the cloud by a 3rd party vendor the less complex your internal systems become…so the need can vary from one company to the next.

 Typically, you need at least three of the four positions staffed for them to be effective in their job.
 Since most companies of this smaller size will never justify a $200,000 or higher budget for IT personnel they are left with few choices.
 The first is insourcing your managed IT staff inadequately.
 Or you can outsource your IT.
-From a cost effectiveness standpoint a full or part hybrid outsource model is the only one that makes economic sense.
+From a cost-effectiveness standpoint, a full or part hybrid outsource model is the only one that makes economic sense.

 Currently, you can find an MSP that charge monthly from $20 per seat up to $400 per seat.
 Sometimes that usually includes some hardware at the top end.
 Given what it takes to staff an IT department properly with qualified people that stay current on technical training, the low end of the scale will more than likely not give you the right result for your company.
 If you don’t spend the right amount, the cost will be significantly higher than what you are spending on IT.
 A quality managed service plan that is proactive and founded on a solid foundation of formal best practices.
 Typically this will generally run from $125 to $150 per user per month.
 If you have 50 users, then your monthly cost would range from $75000 to $90,000 per year…which is in the range of a single person above.
-The difference is that you get a fully staffed team that covers all roles required.
+The difference is that you get a fully staffed team that covers all the roles required.

 Company size and the cost of a fully staffed IT Department has many factors you should consider in determining which IT Support Model and the quality of support.
-CIS proudly services the Dallas/Forth Worth area with the following managed IT support services.
+CIS proudly services the Dallas/Fort Worth area with the following managed IT support services.
 Request a quote and learn more about our managed IT services.